katefengx/power-outage-prediction/README.md

   frameborder="0"
 ></iframe>

+### Bivariate Analysis
-### Bivariate Analysis: **Customer Base vs. Electricity Use and Duration Over Time**
+#### **Customer Base vs. Duration**
-We wanted to know if there was a relationship between the customer base categories `'AFFECTED_BUCKET'`, and its total electricity consumption, `'TOTAL.SALES'`.
-To explore this, we calculated the average total electricity consumption for each customer base category and visualized it using a bar chart.
-Outage electricity consumption grew as the customer base size increased, which was expected.
-The average total electricity consumption across outages serving a "Very Large Customer Base" was around 16.5MWh compared to around 9.8MWh for the "Small Customer Base"
+We wanted to know if there was a relationship between the customer base categories `'AFFECTED_BUCKET'`, and the duration of power outages, `'OUTAGE.DURATION'`.
+To explore this, we calculated the average outage duration for each customer base category and visualized it using a bar chart.
+Average outage duration grew as the customer base size increased, meaning that longer power outages affected greater groups of customers.

 <iframe
   src="assets/bar_region.html"
   width="800"